axelerant/testimonials-widget/readme.txt

 Testimonials Widget Premium plugin extends the best [Testimonials Widget](http://wordpress.org/extend/plugins/testimonials-widget/) plugin for WordPress with [caching, excerpts, filters, read more links](http://aihr.us/downloads/testimonials-widget-premium-wordpress-plugin/), more selection options, and advanced capabilities like selecting posts, pages and other custom post types as testimonials.
 Additionally, users can add testimonials via a front-end form shortcode or widget.

 * "Read more" link column on testimonial posts admin page
+* API for caching and more link control, text replacement, and more
 * Akismet anti-spam checking
 * Alternate destinations for "Read more" links
 * Alternating `.even` and `.odd` CSS classes for styling testimonial list entries